matt1432/nixos-configs/README.md

 what is currently not working:
-- gdm thinks i tried to login when pressing on the user
+- plymouth theme has no login prompt
+- sddm theme flashes white

 what i want to do:
 - learn flakes